rcardin/raise4s/README.md

 ## Usage

 The Raise DSL is a new way to handle typed errors in Scala.
 Instead of using a wrapper type to address both the happy path and errors, the `Raise[E]` type describes the possibility that a function can raise a logical error of type `E`.
 A function that can raise an error of type `E` must execute in a scope that can also handle the error.
-In recent Scala, it's something that is referred to _direct style.
+In recent Scala, it's something that is referred to _direct style_.

 The easiest way to define a function that can raise an error of type `E` is to create a context function using the `Raise[E]` the implicit parameter: